Positron and RStudio

 The Four Essential Panes

-- Source (top-left): Where you write and edit your code files
+- Source/Editor (top-left): Where you write and edit your code files (.R scripts, .qmd documents)

-- Environment (top-right): Shows the objects (data, functions, etc.) you’ve created
+- Environment/Variables (top-right): Shows the objects (data, functions, etc.) currently loaded in memory

-- Files/Plots/Help (bottom-right): Navigate files, view visualizations, and access documentation
+- Files/Plots/Help (bottom-right): Navigate your project files, view visualizations, and access documentation

 Always work in an R Project.
 This is the single most important RStudio habit for reproducibility.